Testing is no longer compulsory, but continuing to test before you travel to campus can help protect the most vulnerable

 If you are on campus you should leave at once.
 Next you should inform your course leader or line manager and let us know by emailing our COVID-19 reporting email address: firstname.lastname@example.org.

-We know that you might be concerned, but please don’t worry, we will do all we can to make sure you’re supported while you self-isolate.
-Please take a look at the advice for students and staff on our keeping you safe pages for guidance.
+We know that you might be concerned, but please don’t worry, we will do all we can to make sure you’re supported if you fall ill.